-The CEBMa Guideline for Rapid Evidence Assessments in Management and Organizations was developed by Eric Barends, Denise Rousseau and Rob Briner.
-However, most of the text builds on articles, presentations, books and papers written by fellows of CEBMa.
-In addition, some of the text is adapted from other guidelines, such as the Cochrane Handbook for Systematic Reviews of Interventions (Higgins & Green, 2011), The Rapid Evidence Assessment Toolkit (Government Social Research Service, 2009), and David Denyer's Stages of a Systematic Review (Denyer, 2014).
-In addition, we are grateful to many of CEBMa's fellows who have given constructive feedback on the draft version of this guideline.
+The CEBMa Guideline for Rapid Reviews in Management and Organizations was developed by Eric Barends, Denise Rousseau and Rob Briner.
+However, most of the text is adapted from the 'Cochrane Rapid Reviews - Interim Guidance from the Cochrane Rapid Reviews Methods Group (Garritty et al, March 2020).
+In addition, some of the text builds on articles, presentations, books and papers written by fellows of CEBMa.
+Finally, we are grateful to many of CEBMa's fellows who have given constructive feedback on the draft version of this guideline.
 We especially thank David Denyer, Michael Frese, Barbara Janssen, Richard MacKinnon, Pietro Marenco, Tony Munton, Claire Rahmatallah, Celine Rojon, Hanna Rothstein, Cédric Velghe, and Neil Walshe.